Audi A3: First generation (Typ 8L; 1996)

-The original A3 (or Type 8L) was announced back in June 1995, but introduced first in the European market for more than year in September 1996, marking Audi's return to the production of smaller cars following the demise of the Audi 50 in 1978.
-This was the first Volkswagen Group model to use the "PQ34" or "A4" platform, bearing a close resemblance to the contemporary Volkswagen Golf Mk4, which arrived a year later.
-Within three years, this platform was used for total of seven cars.
+Audi announced the first generation A3 (Typ 8L) in June 1995.
+The model was launched for the European market in September 1996 and marked Audi's return to small cars after 19 years, following the demise of the Audi 50 in 1978.

+The A3 was the first Volkswagen Group model to use the PQ34 (or "A4") platform, bearing close resemblance to the Volkswagen Golf Mk4, which arrived a year later.
+Within three years of the A3's launch, the PQ34 platform was utilised by seven different vehicles.

-The A3 was initially available only with a three-door hatchback body, to present a more sporty image than the Golf, in both front and four-wheel drive.
-The inline four-cylinder engines were transversely mounted.
-The Audi A3 was the eighth model in the Audi lineup to use five valves per cylinder.
+Initially, the A3 was only available as a three-door hatchback; this was done to give the model a sportier image and differentiate it from the Golf.
+Offered with transversely mounted inline four-cylinder engines in both front and quattro four-wheel drive, the A3 was Audi's eighth model to have five valves per cylinder.
 The dashboard was also used by the first generation SEAT León and second generation SEAT Toledo.

-The United Kingdom market first received the Audi A3 in November 1996.
+The United Kingdom received the Audi A3 in November 1996.